Aditi Sarangdhar

 Aditi Sarangdhar is an Indian actress.
-She worked in many Marathi movies and series.
+She worked in many Marathi movies and TV shows.
 She is famous for the role of Rama Chaudhary in serial Vadalvaat and Malvika Khanvilkar in serial Yeu Kashi Tashi Me Nandayla.

 Early life

 Aditi was born to Dr. Dipak and Shaila Sarangdhar, a middle-class family from Kalyan.
 She is a graduate from Ramnarain Ruia College, Mumbai.
 On 25 May 2013, Aditi married Suhas Revandekar.

 Career

 Sarangdhar performed in Nishikant Kamat's experimental play Litmus, where she was spotted.
 Kanchan Adhikari offered her the role of Damini.
 She acted in the female version of Devendra Pem's EAll The Best' and then Zee Marathi's Vadalvaat.

 In the two-act play, Aditi portrays call-girl "Shabbo".
 The story revolves around two characters and two incidents.
 She played shades of Radha successfully.
 Rajan Tamhane directed this play and played two short term characters.
 Aditi secured Zee Gaurav and MaTa Sanman for this role.

+Aditi played the central role of Rama Chaudhary in a TV show Vadalvaat on Zee Marathi.
+This role brought her fame and recognition across Marathi households.

 Hou De Jarasa Ushir is a movie directed by Wasim Maner.
 Aditi portrays Monali Mohite.
 The movie competed for an Oscar nomination.